What do I do first?

 - Turn in all of the required documents.

-Eligibility requirements for all students planning to study abroad:
+Eligibility requirements for students planning to study abroad:

 - You must be in good academic standing.
 Your name will be submitted to the Director of Student Conduct & the Director of Counseling & Psychological Services.

-- A minimum (overall) GPA of 2.50 is required.
+- A minimum (overall) GPA of 2.50 is required for long-term study abroad.
 This GPA must be maintained throughout the semester leading up to the program start date & the program itself.

 - Students must complete at least 30 hours before being considered for semester/year-long study abroad, unless otherwise stated.

-- Transfer students must also have completed 1 full semester of study at UNCP before applying.
+- Freshman and Transfer students must have completed 1 full semester of study at UNCP before participating in study abroad.